datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 ### Airbyte connection

-As Airflow will need to retrieve metadata from Airbyte's server, you need to set up a connection in Airflow.
+As Airflow will need to retrieve metadata from the Airbyte's server, you need to set up a connection in Airflow.

-If you were granted admin privileges, go to `Admin -> Connections` menu.
+A user with Airflow admin privileges must go to the Airflow `Admin -> Connections` menu.

 ![Admin Connections](./assets/admin-connections.png)

-Create a new connection using the following details:
+There they create a new connection using the following details:

 ![Admin Connections](./assets/airbyte-connection-details.png)

-Where `host` is formed by your `<environment id> (3 letters + 3 digits) + "-airbyte-airbyte-server-svc"`.
+Where `host` is created using your environment (3 letters + 3 digits like xyz123) `<environment slug> + "-airbyte-airbyte-server-svc"`.

 ### Turn off Airbyte's scheduler

-To avoid conflicts between Airflow triggering Airbyte jobs and Airbyte scheduling its own jobs at the same time, we suggest you set `replication frequency` to `manual` on each Airbyte's connection that is going to be triggered from Airflow:
+To avoid conflicts between Airflow triggering Airbyte jobs and Airbyte scheduling its own jobs at the same time, we suggest you set `replication frequency` to `manual` on each Airbyte connection that that will be triggered by Airflow:

 ![Replication frequency](./assets/airbyte-replication-frequency.png)